UltraSuite/ultrasuite-doc/uxssd.md

 Individual recordings are indexed for each session according to their recording times.
 See the prompt text file for recording date/time.

 Each file ID also includes a prompt type identifier.
-See <link-data> for details.
+See [Data](data.md) for details.

 ## Additional Notes